-IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core)
+- IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core) - IV.D.1.b)

-IV.D.1.b)

 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+(Core) - IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)

-IV.D.1.b).(1)